Get E-Book

 export * from './utils.js';

-All named exports from ./utils.js become named exports of the current module.
-Default exports are not included in export *, so they must be re-exported explicitly.
-If two wildcard sources both provide the same name and a consumer tries to import that name, the ambiguity is reported at link time.
+If two wildcard sources export the same name and a consumer tries to import that name, the ambiguity is reported at link time.

 Live Bindings